brandur/sorg/content/passages-drafts/001-portland.md

 my feet, and save a corresponding amount of space in my luggage.
-Although not appropriate for every possible situation, they've got me covered for urban walking, running, and short to medium length hikes.
+Although not appropriate for every possible situation, they've got me covered for urban walking, running, and all but Alberta-length length hikes.

 (And I should probably point out at this point that no, Nike did not sponsor this newsletter.)